Enhancement of Rural Connectivity by Recycling TV Towers with Massive MIMO Techniques: System Model

 \subsection{Antenna Array and Channel Models}

 We use in this work two 3GPP channel models for rural areas \cite{3GPP}, mainly, the 3GPP rural macro NLoS (3GPP $38.901$ RMa NLoS) for the legacy BS and the 3GPP rural macro LoS (3GPP $38.901$ RMa LoS) for the high tower BS.
+The main difference in performance is due to the use of NLoS/LoS models for each type of BS.
 Note that these models are based on real measurements.
 In our simulations, we generate the channel coefficients using the QUADRIGA channel simulator v.2.6~\cite{quad}.
 The BS is placed in the center of the cell and the UCyA is placed at the top of the tower.
 The separation between antennas is equal to $\lambda/2$ where $\lambda$ is the wavelength.
-The use of 3GPP rural channel models and QUADRIGA will make the presented simulations more realistic\footnote{We note that 3GPP models in~\cite{3GPP} are proposed for distances $\leq 10$~km.
-However, we did not see any anomaly for higher distances.}, as they account for several geometric aspects of the system as users locations, correlation between antennas, and heights.
+The use of 3GPP rural channel models and QUADRIGA will make the presented simulations more realistic as they account for several geometric aspects of the system as users locations, correlation between antennas, and heights.
+Note that 3GPP models are proposed for distances $\leq 10$~km.
+We did not notice any anomaly for higher distances.